mtralka/EOPlatform/README.md

 ## About

 *eoplatform* is a Python package that aims to simplify Remote Sensing Earth Observation by providing actionable information on a wide swath of RS platforms and provide a simple API for downloading and visualizing RS imagery.
-Made for scientsits, educators, and hobbiests alike.
+Made for scientists, educators, and hobbiests alike.

 * Easy to access **information** on RS platforms
   * Band information
   * Orbit regimes
   * Scene statistics

+Coming soon
 * Accessible data downloading (in-progress)
   * Landsat 8
   * Sentinel-2
-* Common band composites
+* Common band composites information
+* Raster tools
+  *  Band composite creators
+  *  Raster IO functions

 ### Installation